Reducing the risks of surface water flooding

 Effective surface water flooding solutions are likely to require a holistic approach to water management at both local and landscape scale with actions needed across a range of sectors and including both built infrastructure and nature-based solutions.

-This study will provide a robust assessment, based on evidence and economic impact, of how responsible bodies can better manage and mitigate surface water flooding through outcomes and actions, including through infrastructure.
-It will specifically include:
+The final report of this study – Reducing the risk of surface water flooding – was published in November 2022.
+It provides a robust assessment, based on evidence and economic impact, of how responsible bodies can better manage and mitigate surface water flooding through outcomes and actions, including through infrastructure.

 Undertaking analysis to gain a better understanding of the risks of surface water flooding (including sewage overflows) and the opportunities that exist to address these in the short-term (circa five years including informing the next water company price review) and long-term (circa 25 years)